 As processed in former subsection, suppose $T_1^{(s)},T_2^{(s)},\cdots,T_k^{(s)}$ as the $k$ sub-classes from the $s-$th class.
 Given $T_e^{(s)}=\{{\bf x}_{z_1},{\bf x}_{z_2},\cdots,{\bf x}_{z_{n_{T_e}}}\}(1\leq e\leq k)$ where $z_i(i=1,\cdots,n_{T_e})$ is the subscript of the training sample and $n_{T_e^{(s)}}$ is the number of samples in the sub-class $T_e^{(s)}$.
 If not specified, in the following, we use $T_e$ to represent the $T_e^{(s)}$.
 Then, $R_e=\{\varphi({\bf x}_{z_1}),\varphi({\bf x}_{z_2}),\cdots,\varphi({\bf x}_{z_{n_{T_e}}})\}$ is the set of the learned features.

-Following the law of cluster distribution, a sub-class follows a certain probability distribution over the manifold.
-It can be transformed to the one that $\forall \varphi({\bf x}_{z_i})\in R_e$, $\varphi({\bf x}_{z_i})$ follows the distributions constructed by all the other features in $R_e$ under a certain degree of confidence.
+Following the law of cluster distribution, a sub-class follows a certain probability distribution {on} the manifold.
+It can be transformed to the one that $\forall \varphi({\bf x}_{z_i})\in R_e$, $\varphi({\bf x}_{z_i})$ follows the {distribution} constructed by all the other features in $R_e$ under a certain degree of confidence.

 Therefore, given $\varphi({\bf x}_{z_o})\in R_e$, suppose all the other features in $R_e$ follow the multi-variant Gaussian distribution $R_e\sim N_p(\mu,\Sigma)$ where $p$ is the dimension of the learned features.
 Then,